 Phoblographer: Your stories thus far are centered mostly around women.
 Is there a particular reason why?
 Do you plan to include men in this at all?

-Be sure to check out more of Tracy’s work on Instagram.
+Be sure to check out more of Ori’s work on Instagram.